 Questions about this event?

 Who can attend the showcase?

-The showcase may be open to the public.
-Feel free to invite family and mentors to view your presentation.
+The Showcase is open to the public.
+Feel free to invite family and mentors to attend the showcase.

+Questions about this event?